Bottom ash: Waste handling

 In United States facilities, the ash waste is typically pumped to ash ponds, the most common disposal method.
 Some power plants operate a dry disposal system with landfills.

+Health impacts

 Environmental impacts

 In the United States, coal ash is a major component of the nation's industrial waste stream.
-In 2017, 38.2 e6ST of fly ash, and 9.7 e6ST of bottom ash were generated.
-Coal contains trace levels of arsenic, barium, beryllium, boron, cadmium, chromium, thallium, selenium, molybdenum and mercury, many of which are highly toxic to humans and other life.
+In 2017, 38.2 e6ST of fly ash, and 9.7 e6ST of bottom ash, were generated.
+Coal contains trace levels of arsenic, barium, beryllium, boron, cadmium, chromium, thallium, selenium, molybdenum, and mercury, many of which are highly toxic to humans and other life.
 Coal ash, a product of combustion, concentrates these elements and can contaminate groundwater or surface waters if there are leaks from an ash pond.